turingschool/front-end-curriculum/projects/module-3/stretch.md

 ### Day 1

 Create a private Slack channel with your team members and instructor project manager.
-Submit the following by **noon** of day 1:
+Submit the following by **3PM** of day 1:

 * MVP summary with a description the problem you are solving and your audience
 * The API you will use